-The data is recorded using codes which were developed based on the International Statistical Classification of Diseases and Related Health Problems 10 (ICD10)7 standard, published by the World Health Organisation.
+The data is recorded using codes which were developed based on the International Statistical Classification of Diseases and Related Health Problems 10 (ICD10)8 standard, published by the World Health Organisation.
 The codes recorded are a subset of the broader ICD10 groupings.
 These are then aggregated into the ICD10 'chapters' for publication purposes.
+This publication has also broken down some of the 'chapters' into lower level groupings to provide more detail.